The Weaver Refining Co Ltd

 'To Manufacturing Chemists and others.
 To be let on the bank of the Weaver ... the land is admirably adapted for manufacturing purposes ... lying on the banks of the Weaver Canal, it communicates with the salt districts of Cheshire, being within a short distance of the St Helens Canal and Railway, it communicates with the coal districts of Lancashire.
 The Weaver Canal, opening into the Mersey affords communications to Liverpool.
 The local rates are very low.
 Articles conveyed to and from the land along the canal are free from tolls'.

-On September 30 1893 an advert appeared in the Manchester Courier ... but this was 10 years after Tommy Astles put the business up for sale ... what had happened in the meantime?
+On September 30 1893 the advert also appeared in the Manchester Courier ... but this was 10 years after Tommy Astles first put the business up for sale ... what had happened in the meantime?

 The two sale adverts in 1883 and 1893 both stress the flexibility inherent in the premises & plant, and the history of activity on the site confirmed a variety of opportunities had been exploited ... no wonder Edward Hindley & Joseph Neill were excited in 1900 about the potential of the manufactories at Acton Bridge & Witton Brook ...

 Then on Wednesday 14 Dec 1898 a advert for KONTELO appeared in the Northwich Guardian and again od Wednesday 25 Jan 1899 KONTELO ... manufactured by S B Neill, Acton Bridge Mills ...
 Sidney B Neill (1873-) was Joseph Oswald Neill's younger brother ... wot was going on?